Tickets for the Titanic

-Tickets for the Titanic was a British anthology series of television plays, transmitted on Channel 4, that ran for two three-episode seasons in 1987 and 1988.
+Tickets for the Titanic is a British anthology series of television plays, transmitted on Channel 4, that ran for two three-episode seasons in 1987 and 1988.
 The title came from the concept of Britain in the mid/late-1980s being a sinking ship.
 The series was produced by William G Stewart, and made by his company, Regent Productions.

 Title sequence

 Although the overall title was used for both seasons, only the very first episode carried the series title sequence, with a metaphorical theme tune about the sinking of the RMS Titanic, which included lyrics such as: "Send the lifeboats out to sea, we've only got a few.
 Let the women and children drown, man, we've got to save the crew."

 Two days after the first episode was shown, the British cross-Channel ferry MS Herald of Free Enterprise capsized with the loss of 193 passengers and crew.
 As a result, Channel 4 dropped the title sequence from the second and third episodes, and it was not used at all in the second season.